Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors

-Here we prove that the coordinate transformation $\varphi_2$ in Section \ref{sec:returnmap} exists, which brings the local map $T_0$ to \eqref{eq:setting:T_0} and keep the symmetry $\mathcal{R}$.
-As mentioned in Section \ref{sec:returnmap}, the transformation $\varphi_2$ is a composition of\\ $\mathcal{T}_1$ which straightens the stable and unstable manifolds of $O$, and corresponds to the first two identities in \eqref{eq:nonlinearterms};\\ $\mathcal{T}_2$ which linearises the map $\bar{y} = \gamma y +f_2(0,y,0)$ and the quotient map on $W^s_{loc}(O)$ obtained by taking factorisation of the leaves of the strong-stable foliation, and corresponds to the third and forth identities in \eqref{eq:nonlinearterms};\\ $\mathcal{T}_3$ which gives the fifth and sixth identities in \eqref{eq:nonlinearterms}; and\\ $\mathcal{T}_4$ which straightens a certain $\mathcal{R}$-symmetric local extended-unstable manifold $W_{loc}^{uE}(O)$ together with the foliation $\mathcal{F}^{uE}$ on it, and corresponds to the last two identities in \eqref{eq:nonlinearterms}. {} In what follows we show that $\mathcal{T}_i(i=1,2,3,4)$ keep the symmetry $\mathcal{R}$, i.e. they commute with $\mathcal{R}$.
+Here we show that, for the map $T_0$ in the form \eqref{eq:setting:T_0}, there exists a coordinate transformation $\mathcal{T}$ such that after this transformation the map $T_0$ will satisfy identities \eqref{eq:nonlinearterms} and \eqref{eq:nonlinearterms1}, and also keep the symmetry $\mathcal{R}$.

+This transformation is constructed as a composition of\\ $\mathcal{T}_1$ which straightens the local stable and unstable manifolds of $O$, thus giving the first two identities in \eqref{eq:nonlinearterms};\\ $\mathcal{T}_2$ which linearises both the restriction $T_0|_{W^u_{loc}}$ and the quotient of $T_0|_{W^s_{loc}}$ by the the strong-stable foliation -- after that the third and forth identities in \eqref{eq:nonlinearterms} become valid;\\ $\mathcal{T}_3$ which gives the last two identities in \eqref{eq:nonlinearterms}; and\\ $\mathcal{T}_4$ which straightens a certain local, $\mathcal{R}$-symmetric extended unstable manifold $W_{loc}^{uE}(O)$ along with the foliation $\mathcal{F}^{uE}$ on it -- this leads to identities \eqref{eq:nonlinearterms1}.